He Wasn't: Commercial performance

-"He Wasn't" released as a single in the United States, instead "Fall to Pieces" was, but in the United Kingdom, the song debuted at No. 23 and spent four weeks on the chart.
+"He Wasn't" was not released as a single in the United States, instead "Fall to Pieces" was, but in the United Kingdom, the song debuted at No. 23 and spent four weeks on the chart.
 In Australia, it debuted at No. 25 and spent six weeks on the chart.
 The song was most successful on the Ultratip Bubbling Under charts in Belgium, peaking at No. 2 in both the regions of Flanders and Wallonia.

 Music video

 Background

 The music video was directed by American duo the Malloys in New York on December 13, 2004.
 The production duo previously worked on the music video for Lavigne's "Complicated" (2002).
 Members of Lavigne's backing band, including Evan Taubenfeld, are featured in the music video.

 During the shooting of the music video when the pink slime came out, Lavigne tells that days later her hair was still pink and she needed to redye it because during the next days she was scheduled to have a photoshoot with Cosmopolitan and her hair was looking really messy and all pink.